ventoviro/windwalker-rad-doc/.vaseman/entries/documentation/frontend/routing.md

      * Sakura build hook.
      *
      * @param array      $queries  The HTTP query get from RadRoute class.
-     * @param boolean    $replace  Replace core build rules and only use the return value of this method.
+     * @param boolean    $replace  Replace core build rules and only use the return segments from this method.
      * @param JMenuSite  $menu     The Joomla menu object to get menu items.
      *
-     * @return  string|void  Replace segments or not.
+     * @return  string|array|void  Replace, append segments or not, return value can be string or array.
+     *                             Only works when $replace = true.
      */
     public static function buildSakura(&$queries, &$replace, $menu)
     {
         // Add custom query data
         $queries['my_data'] = 'foo';

+        // Or return custom segments
+        $replace = true;

+        return 'my/custom/segments';
     }
 }
 ```